A masquerade is a non-professional costume competition featuring costumes from comic books, movies, Japanese animation or video games.

 - This year’s edition includes advance registration and onsite registration.

-- Starting on August 3rd 2022 , please follow this link to register (note that the number of online registrations is limited).
+- Starting on July 19, 2023, please follow this link to register (note that the number of online registrations is limited). **Pre-registration is now full.
+Email us at email@example.com to be placed on the waiting list.**

 - A limited number of entries will be available through online registration.
 This WILL GUARANTEE you a spot in the masquerade and you will not need to line-up for registration on Saturday.